dpasdar/gitopener/README.md

 ## Features

-- Open the current repository's remote URL in your default browser with a single command
+- Open the current repository's remote URL in your default browser with a single command and navigates to actions/pipelines
 - Supports multiple remote configurations (origin, upstream, etc.)
 - Works with both HTTPS and SSH repository URLs
 - Simple and intuitive command palette integration